aspect22/SpectShareX/README.md

 It will be the same name as the file.
 In there there are just assets so nothing is blank.

 # Downloads
-All downloads are comletly safe and every Image Effect has a Preview.
+All downloads are completely safe and every Image Effect has a Preview.